raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 We want to catenate two deterministic finite-state recognizers, and wind up with a finite-state recognizer.
 To do that, we'll need a way to convert nondeterministic finite-state recognizers into deterministic finite-state recognizers.

-But first, let's note a result we demonstrated alongteh way.
+But first, let's note a result we demonstrated along the way.

 ---

 ## For every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions

-When building `catenation`, we added ε-transitions to join two finite-state recognizers, and then used `removeEpsilonTransitions` to derive an equivalent finiute-state recognizer without ε-transitions.
+When building `catenation`, we added ε-transitions to join two finite-state recognizers, and then used `removeEpsilonTransitions` to derive an equivalent finite-state recognizer without ε-transitions.

 `removeEpsilonTransitions` demonstrates that for every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions.
 Or to put it another way, the set of languages recognized by finite-state recognizers without ε-transitions is equal to the set of finite-state recognizers recognized by finite-state recognizers that do do do not include ε-transitions.